-He was a member of a Specialist Law Society Appointed Committee advising on Civil Procedure Reforms in Hong Kong and an appointed Panel-Prosecutor for the Law Society of Hong Kong in Disciplinary Proceedings brought against members of the profession.
+Mr. Hoy has been regularly identified and recommended for litigation in Hong Kong publications such as “Who’s Who of the Law”, is a Contributing Editor to the Hong Kong Supreme Court Practice (White Book), was appointed to a Specialist Law Society appointed Committee advising on Civil Procedure Reforms in Hong Kong, an appointed Panel-Prosecutor for the Law Society of Hong Kong in Disciplinary Proceedings brought against members of the profession, and lectures part-time at Hong Kong University.

 - Leading a team acting for a Hong Kong Listed “Red Chip” Company in relation to Securities and Futures Commission (SFC) and Commercial Crime Bureau (CCB) investigations on allegations of fraud and defalcation of trust.
 This case involved legal proceedings brought against the Commissioner for Police and Secretary for Justice concerning the scope of search warrants and issues of legal professional privilege, resulting in “break-through” case law developments relating to legal professional privilege in Hong Kong and limited waiver thereof.
 [CACV 60/2011]